RomanLut/INAV-X-Plane-HITL/README.md

 **X-Plane** https://www.x-plane.com/ is flight simulator with accurate physics simulation.

 X-Plane is extendable with plugins.
-This plugin connects to Flight Controller through USB cable and passes gyroscope, accelerometer, barometer, magnethometer, GPS and Pitot tube data from X-Plane, which replace data from physical sensors.
+This plugin connects to Flight Controller through USB cable and passes gyroscope, accelerometer, barometer, magnethometer, GPS and Pitot data from X-Plane to FC.
+Simulated sensors data replaces readings from physical sensors.

-FC sends back **yaw/pitch/roll** controls which are passed to X-Plane.
+FC sends back **yaw/pitch/roll/trottle** controls which are passed to X-Plane.

 ## X-Plane 11 or X-Plane 12?

 Simulation requires at least 50, or even better 100, solid FPS without freezing.

 While **X-Plane 12** has better visual appearance, **X-Plane 11** is still recommented choice due to better performance.

+Also, small aircraft physics seems to work better in X-Plane 11.

 # Setup and usage